tbreslein/capturedlambda/src/pages/posts/the-state-of-programming-in-physics.md

 > You don't need to know how `CMake` works, you just need to produce papers.

 This extends to using the tools of the language as well.
-That project that I mentioned earlier was stuck in `C++98` because of "backwards compatabiliy" reasons, because apparently they wanted to make sure the program can still compile on systems that haven't been updated in two decades.
+That project that I mentioned earlier was stuck in `C++98` because of "backwards compatibility" reasons, because apparently they wanted to make sure the program can still compile on systems that haven't been updated in two decades.
 Targeting Debian stable, maybe even oldstable, is fine, but this was not.